zoot101/snapraid-daily/README.md

 The script will exit in this case and the user is also notified explicity of this.

-## Step 3 - Run Start Hook If Given
+## Step 3 - Run Start Hooks If Given

-After all checks are completed, and SnapRAID's status looks okay, the start hook is called if it was specified in the config file.
+After all checks are completed, and SnapRAID's status looks okay, the start hooks are called here one-by-one if specified in the config file.
-If the start hook reports an error, the script will exit here and notify the user.
+If any of the start hook report an error, the script will exit here and notify the user via email or notification hooks.

 ## Step 4 - Run Touch if Required